Don Nomura: Life before and during his baseball career

-In 1977, at the age of 21, the Japanese Home Ministry would no longer allow Nomura to hold a dual US–Japan citizenship, requiring him to choose one.
+In 1977, at the age of 21, the Japanese Home Ministry would no longer allow Nomura to hold a US-Japan dual citizenship, requiring him to choose one.
 He chose Japanese citizenship.
 Nomura's decision was influenced by a NPB restriction that allowed only two foreign players per team at the time.
 He then assumed the name Katsuaki Itō (Itou Katsuaki) until his stepfather adopted him that same year, at which time he took the name Don Katsuki Nomura.
 Commenting on his new Japanese name, Nomura remarked, "It helped me get into places and meet people".
 He began playing on a minor league team affiliated with the Yakult Swallows the next year as a utility infielder.

+Life after his baseball career

 In 1981, he was released after playing four seasons with the team because of poor performance.
 That same year, Nomura's 62-year-old father, Alvin Engel, committed suicide in Hawaii via carbon monoxide poisoning.
 Nomura traveled to Hawaii to pick up his father's ashes and returned them to Japan.

-In December 1981, Nomura moved to Los Angeles with his new wife.
-There he worked a series of odd jobs that including non-paying scout for the Milwaukee Brewers, travel agent, janitor, waiter, driver, liquor store clerk, tour coordinator, translator and other odd jobs.
-For a time, Nomura was forced to send his wife and infant daughter back to Japan while he lived out of his car in Los Angeles because of his poor financial state.
+In December of the same year, Nomura moved to Los Angeles with his new wife.
+There he worked a series of odd jobs including a non-paying scout for the Milwaukee Brewers, travel agent, janitor, waiter, driver, liquor store clerk, tour coordinator, translator and so on.
+For a time, Nomura was forced to send his wife and infant daughter back to Japan while he lived in his car in Los Angeles because of his poor financial state.
 By 1985, he had saved enough money to rent an apartment and bring his family back to L.A.
 Nomura then converted $1,000 to $41,000 while playing baccarat in Las Vegas.
 The money helped him to buy an apartment building in L.A. for $250,000 that he later sold for $400,000.